pragmaticivan/nestjs-otel/README.md

 [OpenTelemetry](https://opentelemetry.io/) module for [Nest](https://github.com/nestjs/nest).

-## Questions

-For questions and support please use the official [Discord channel](https://discord.gg/ju8C2zJgBJ).

 ## Why

 Setting up observability metrics with nestjs requires multiple libraries and patterns.
 OpenTelemetry has support for multiple exporters and types of metrics such as Prometheus Metrics.